nafisvaiboom/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m Naima jahan, a professional Amazon Virtual Assistant (VA) and e-commerce expert with 3 years of experience helping businesses thrive on Amazon and other online platforms.
+Whether you’re looking to optimize your product listings, manage your inventory, or drive more sales, I’m here to help you succeed in the competitive world of e-commerce.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      With a deep understanding of Amazon's marketplace and various e-commerce platforms, I offer a wide range of services designed to streamline your business operations.
+From managing listings and handling customer support to optimizing PPC campaigns and analyzing sales data, I provide end-to-end support to help your business grow.
     styles:
       self:
         height: auto